 About Teaching English in Greece

 A cradle of Western Civilization, Greece is known for being the birthplace of both democracy and the Olympic games.
 While there is a strong demand for English-language instruction (the national economy relies heavily on tourism and international trade), Greece represents a more challenging job market for any teacher who does not already have citizenship from a qualified European Union (EU) nation or working rights in Greece.
 We highly suggest to not count on getting a legal work permit to teach in Greece if you are not an EU citizen or have a holiday work visa.
+This is due in large part to the recent collapse of the Greek economy and because of visa regulations, the national network of language schools, known as frontisteria, are reluctant to employ non-European Union citizens who do not already possess residency and legal working rights.

 For those looking to make a go of it, securing a job in Greece requires teachers, who can work in the country legally, to be in-country on the ground during the peak hiring seasons of September and January.
 It is highly recommended to apply and send resumes and cover letters ahead of time, but it is very important to visit schools directly once in-country.
 And be prepared to network -